FINANCIAL AID RATE99%

 Source: Job descriptions, estimated salary and wages, and projected job growth are taken from the Bureau of Labor Statistics (BLS).

 Admission Requirements & Details

-The information regarding admissions below may give you an idea of the candidates Blackburn College accepts.
-The details may include admissions application requirements and recommendations, as well as any college credits that may be transferred.
+The admissions information below may give you an idea of the candidates Harris-Stowe State College accepts.
+The details may include admissions application requirements and recommendations, as well as any AP college credits that may be transferred.

 College Credits Accepted

 - Dual Credits

 Academics & Student Services

 Student ServicesTo help support students, Harris – Stowe State University may offer services like those listed below:

 - Online classes

 - Remedial courses